Faimes

 Faimes (/fr/; Faime) is a municipality of Wallonia located in the province of Liège, Belgium.

 On January 1, 2025, Faimes has a total population of 4,201.
-The total area is 28.47 km² which gives a population density of 148 inhabitants per km².
+The total area is 28.47 km² which gives a population density of 148 inhabitants per km^{2}.

 The municipality consists of the following villages: Aineffe, Borlez, Celles, Les Waleffes, and Viemme.
 The eponymous Faimes is a hamlet within Celles.